biancasaraivaborges/portfolio-react/README.md

-# Getting Started with Create React App
+# About the Project
+Welcome to my Portfolio-React!
+This project is part of my learning about [React](https://react.dev/), a powerful JavaScript library for building user interfaces.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Getting Started - Available Scripts

-In the project directory, you can run:
+Once Node.js is set up, navigate to the project directory and you can run:

 ### `npm start`

-Runs the app in the development mode.\
+This command will initiate the development server and launch the React project locally.Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### Create a Project in React

+To kickstart your React project, use the following command after ensuring Node.js is installed:

+`npx create-react-app organo`

+This command sets up a new React application named "organo."
+It also prepares the project template - installing and pushing essential packages to work with React

+### Project Commands

+### `npm start`
+Starts the development server.

 ### `npm test`